LQR471814/Quizizz-Hack/README.md

 #### So I modified a parser from an existing [Quizizz bot](https://github.com/reteps/quizizz-bot).
 The bot does not currently work at the time of writing but I got some of the parser code from it.

 #### Once you have the parser downloaded:
- - put the `parser.py` and the file you downloaded earlier in the same folder.
+ - Put the `parser.py` and the file you downloaded earlier in the same folder.
- - run `parser.py` and it will output a file called `answers.json`.
+ - Run `parser.py` and it will output a file called `answers.json`.
  - Open `answers.json` and boom!
 You have your answers.

  ##### If you can't read .JSON file format, you should probably learn how to but it isn't hard.